Contrasting Sono-Tek (SOTK) and Its Competitors

 Risk and Volatility

-Sono-Tek has a beta of -0.14, suggesting that its share price is 114% less volatile than the S&P 500.
-Comparatively, Sono-Tek’s rivals have a beta of -0.42, suggesting that their average share price is 142% less volatile than the S&P 500.
+Sono-Tek has a beta of -0.14, indicating that its stock price is 114% less volatile than the S&P 500.
+Comparatively, Sono-Tek’s rivals have a beta of -0.43, indicating that their average stock price is 143% less volatile than the S&P 500.

 About Sono-Tek